Seeking legal advice

 The grounds of an application must explain briefly the basis on which the orders are sought.

-If you file a statement of claim or points of claim to support your application, that pleading should observe the requirements of part 16 of the Federal Court Rules, as identified in items 10 to 16 of Schedule 2 to the Federal Circuit and Family Court of Australia (Division 2) (General Federal Law) Rules 2021.
+If you file a statement of claim or points of claim to support your application, that pleading should observe the requirements of Part 13 of the Federal Circuit and Family Court of Australia (Division 2) (General Federal Law) Rules 2025 (General Federal Law Rules).
 The pleading should summarise the material facts on which you rely, but not the evidence by which those facts are to be proved.
 All necessary particulars must be given.

 Consider whether the use of a concise statement in support of your originating application should be used, instead of points of claim or supporting affidavit.
 The purpose of a concise statement is to enable you to bring to the attention of the respondent and the Court, the key issues and key facts at the heart of the dispute and the essential relief sought from the Court.